Sassafras Mountain improvement

 begins atop roof of South Carolina

-Sassafras Mountain observation tower fund-raising campaign
+Sassafras Mountain observation platform fund-raising campaign

 Brick Pavers donations are as follows: